 X. J. Kennedy

 Poet X. J. (Joseph Charles) Kennedy was born in Dover, New Jersey, on August 21, 1929.
-After studying at Seton Hall, Columbia University, and the University of Michigan, he served four years in the United States Navy’s Atlantic Fleet as a journalist, then attended the Sorbonne in Paris for one year in 1955.
-In the early 1970s, he published Counter/Measures, a magazine devoted to the use of traditional form in poetry.
+He added the initial “X” to his given name to distinguish himself from the patriarch of the famous Kennedy family, Joseph Kennedy, Sr. After studying at Seton Hall, Columbia University, and the University of Michigan, he served for four years in the United States Navy’s Atlantic Fleet as a journalist, then attended the Sorbonne in Paris for one year in 1955.

 Kennedy’s other awards include a Guggenheim Fellowship, a National Endowment for the Arts grant, the Bess Hokin Prize from Poetry magazine, and a Los Angeles Times Book Award.

-Kennedy is a former poetry editor of The Paris Review.
-He has taught at the Universities of Michigan, North Carolina (Greensboro), and California (Irvine), as well as Wellesley College, Tufts University, and the University of Leeds.
-He lives in Bedford, Massachusetts.
+In the early 1970s, Kennedy and his wife published Counter/Measures, a magazine devoted to the use of traditional form in poetry.
+He is also a former poetry editor of The Paris Review.
+Kennedy taught at the Universities of Michigan, the University of North Carolina at Greensboro, and University of California, Irvine, as well as Wellesley College, Tufts University, and the University of Leeds.